 documentation.
 Most Galaxy administrators will be using Galaxy’s default dependency

-means that Galaxy can look for tool dependencies using the Conda system when it
+dependency_resolvers means that Galaxy can look for tool dependencies using the Conda

-Note that the order of resolvers in the file matters and the
+Note that the order of resolvers in the configuration option matters and that when

 The location on the filesystem where Conda packages and environments are installed